nalwayv/MyLeetCode/README.md

 - 2396\.
 Strictly Palindromic Number
 - 2415\.
 Reverse Odd Levels of Binary Tree
 - 2419\.
 Longest Subarray With Maximum Bitwise AND
+- 2433\.
+Find The Original Array of Prefix Xor
 - 2438\.
 Range Product Queries of Powers
 - 2442\.
 Count Number of Distinct Integers After Reverse Operations
 - 2460\.
 Apply Operations to an Array
+- 2469\.
+Convert the Temperature
 - 2487\.
 Remove Nodes From Linked List
 - 2490\.
 Circular Sentence
 - 2502\.
 Design Memory Allocator